RajputKartikeya/houseofedtech/README.md

    npm install
    ```

-3. Create a `.env.local` file in the root directory with the following:
+3. Create a `.env.local` file in the root directory:

    ```
    # MongoDB Connection String